 - First generation U.S. citizen or first-generation college graduate

-The University of Michigan provides full support for the Imes-Moore master's degree students which includes an annual stipend and health insurance.
+The University of Michigan provides full support for the Imes-Moore master's degree students which includes tuition fees, a monthly stipend, and health insurance.

 For more information please contact the Applied Physics Program Manager.